How much market making does a market need?: Introduction

 The dynamics of the model are described by two functions $\la_\pm:\ov I\to\R$, which we call the \emph{demand function} $\la_-$ and \emph{supply function} $\la_+$, and a nonnegative constant $\rho\geq 0$, which will represent the \emph{rate of market makers}.
 We assume that: \begin{itemize} \item[{\rm(A1)}] $\la_-$ is nonincreasing, $\la_+$ is nondecreasing, \item[{\rm(A2)}] $\la_\pm$ are continuous functions, \item[{\rm(A3)}] $\la_+-\la_-$ is strictly increasing, \item[{\rm(A4)}] $\la_\pm>0$ on $I$. \end{itemize} We let $\di\la_\pm$ denote the measures on $I$ defined by $\di\la_\pm\big([x,y]\big):=\la_\pm(y)-\la_\pm(x)$ $(x,y\in I,\ x\leq y)$.
 In particular, $\di\la_-$ is a negative measure and $\di\la_+$ is a positive measure.
-We consider a continuous-time Markov process $(\Xc_t)_{t\geq 0}$ that takes values in the space $\Si_{\rm ord}$ and whose dynamics have the following description. \begin{itemize} \item[] \textbf{Buy market orders} With Poisson rate $\la_-(I_+)$, a trader comes and takes the best available sell limit order, if there is one, i.e., $\Xc\mapsto\Xc-\de_{M^+}$ if $M^+<I_+$ and nothing happens otherwise. \item[] \textbf{Sell market orders} With Poisson rate $\la_+(I_-)$, a trader comes and takes the best available buy limit order, if there is one, i.e., $\Xc\mapsto\Xc+\de_{M^-}$ if $M^->I_-$ and nothing happens otherwise. \item[] \textbf{Buy limit orders} With Poisson local rate $-\di\la_-$, a trader comes and places a buy limit order at a price $x$, or takes the best available sell limit order at a price $\leq x$, if there is one, i.e., $\Xc\mapsto\Xc-\de_{x\wedge M^+}$. \item[] \textbf{Sell limit orders} With Poisson local rate $\di\la_+$, a trader comes and places a sell limit order at a price $x$, or takes the best available buy limit order at a price $\geq x$, if there is one, i.e., $\Xc\mapsto\Xc+\de_{x\vee M^-}$. \item[] \textbf{Market makers} With Poisson rate $\rho$, a market maker arrives who places both a buy and sell limit order at the current ask and bid prices, provided these lie inside $I$, i.e., $\Xc\mapsto\Xc-1_{\{M^->I_-\}}\de_{M^-}+1_{\{M^+<I_+\}}\de_{M^+}$. \end{itemize} Here, the phrase ``with Poisson local rate $\di\la_+$'' means that sell limit orders with prices inside some measurable set $A\sub I$ arrive with Poisson rate $\di\la_+(A)$, which is independent for disjoint sets $A$.
+We consider a continuous-time Markov process $(\Xc_t)_{t\geq 0}$ that takes values in the space $\Si_{\rm ord}$ and whose dynamics have the following description. \begin{itemize} \item[] \textbf{Buy orders inside the interval} With Poisson local rate $-\di\la_-$, a trader comes and places a buy limit order at a price $x$, or takes the best available sell limit order at a price $\leq x$, if there is one, i.e., $\Xc\mapsto\Xc-\de_{x\wedge M^+}$. \item[] \textbf{Buy orders outside the interval} With Poisson rate $\la_-(I_+)$, a trader comes and takes the best available sell limit order, if there is one, i.e., $\Xc\mapsto\Xc-\de_{M^+}$ if $M^+<I_+$ and nothing happens otherwise. \item[] \textbf{Sell orders inside the interval} With Poisson local rate $\di\la_+$, a trader comes and places a sell limit order at a price $x$, or takes the best available buy limit order at a price $\geq x$, if there is one, i.e., $\Xc\mapsto\Xc+\de_{x\vee M^-}$. \item[] \textbf{Sell orders outside the interval} With Poisson rate $\la_+(I_-)$, a trader comes and takes the best available buy limit order, if there is one, i.e., $\Xc\mapsto\Xc+\de_{M^-}$ if $M^->I_-$ and nothing happens otherwise. \item[] \textbf{Market makers} With Poisson rate $\rho$, a market maker arrives who places both a buy and sell limit order at the current ask and bid prices, provided these lie inside $I$, i.e., $\Xc\mapsto\Xc-1_{\{M^->I_-\}}\de_{M^-}+1_{\{M^+<I_+\}}\de_{M^+}$. \end{itemize} Here, the phrase ``with Poisson local rate $\di\la_+$'' means that sell limit orders with prices inside some measurable set $A\sub I$ arrive with Poisson rate $\di\la_+(A)$, which is independent for disjoint sets $A$.
 We assume that all Poisson processes governing different mechanisms (buy/sell market/limit orders, and market makers) are independent.
 After \cite{Sti64,Luc03}, we call the Markov process $(\Xc_t)_{t\geq 0}$ the \emph{Stigler-Luckock model} with demand and supply functions $\la_\pm$ and rate of market makers $\rho$.